- Activating a new EBT card for P-EBT Customers Only?

 - A pre-selected personal identification number (PIN)

-Keep your PIN secure and never share it with anyone.
-If you cannot remember your PIN or the number is compromised, call FIS at 888-304-9167 to select a new PIN.
+- Keep your PIN secure and never share it with anyone.
+If you cannot remember your PIN or it was compromised, call FIS at 888-304-9167 to select a new PIN

 SNAP participants may check the balance of their benefits using the ebtEdge Mobile App available for Apple mobile devices or Android mobile devices, visiting the FIS ebtEdge website, or contacting FIS at (888) 304-9167.
 Benefit balances are also printed on your store receipt.